-3.1 Recognising indicators of abuse and neglect
+3.2 Recognising indicators of abuse, neglect, and exploitation

 - Staff will maintain and attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse and neglect as identified by 'Working Together to Safeguard Children' and 'Keeping Children Safe in Education'.
-This is outlined locally within the Surrey and West Sussex Support Levels guidance. - Copthorne Prep School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (see Appendix 1): - Physical abuse - Sexual abuse - Emotional abuse - Neglect - By understanding the indicators of abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a
+When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse, neglect, and exploitation as identified by 'Working Together to Safeguard Children' and 'Keeping Children Safe in Education'.
+This is outlined locally within the Surrey and West Sussex Support Levels guidance. - Copthorne Prep School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (see Appendix 1): - Physical abuse - Sexual abuse - Emotional abuse - Neglect - By understanding the indicators of abuse, neglect, and exploitation, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child: